Pfern/ADER17/README.md

 	* Generate lists of differentially expressed genes, at least for a simple pairwise comparison
 	* Perform simple functional enrichment analysis and understand the concepts behind them

-For this, we will provide small example datasets that students can use to learn.

-Students are encouraged to bring their own data and try some of the concepts they learned.
-For simple cases, participants may even be able to generate the complete analysis on their own data.

-# TODO

-Pedro's suggestions:

-    Define the overall learning objectives: DONE
-    Break down in units (sub-objectives) that can be assigned to instructors: DONE

-    Identify learning outcomes (LO) for each unit.
+Identify learning outcomes (LO) for each unit:

-	* LO_1 - NGS has revolutionized sequencing and can be used to assess full transcriptomes
+	* LO_1 - Understand NGS technologies and plan your experiment:
 		* LO_1.1 - List possibilities and limitations of NGS sequencing technologies
 		* LO_1.2 - Choose adequate sequencing for your biological question
 	* LO_2 - List steps in the analysis of RNA-Seq differential expression experiments
 		* QC of Raw Data;
 		* Preprocessing of Raw Data (if needed);
 		* Alignment of processed reads to reference genome;